stevehead/ksp-SimpleOrbitCalculator/README.md

 This plugin is released under the GNU General Public License: http://www.gnu.org/licenses/.

 ### Changelog
 5/9/2015 - **v.1.3.0** *Dangerous Doughnut* - While in flight scenes, can use your target's orbit as input.
 Blizzy's Toolbar support.
 Calculations, inputs and window location now persist between window closings and scene changes.
+Recursive search to order celestial bodies (this allows moons of moons and deeper... moon-ception, thanks OPM).

 5/3/2015 - **v1.2.0** *Cowardly Cheddar* - Can save calculated orbits to calculate the Hohmann transfer delta-v.
 While in flight scenes, can use your active vessel's orbit as input.
 Code cleanup for the AppLauncher stuff (thanks for the help stupid_chris!).
 Code cleanup overall.